 - referred to a secure automated telephone payment system,

-- referred to a secure pay page powered by TD Merchant Services, or
+- referred to a secure pay page powered by TD Merchant Solutions, or

 - sent an email containing a link to a pay page.

 Where available, clients can also pay in person.
 Card payment options may vary from Ministry to Ministry.